 A: New CEOs/CFOs will have a 60 day grace period from their installation date to complete the prerequisite course and 12 calendar months from their installation date to complete the entire training.
 Interim CEOs/CFOs will have a 30 day transition period; if they are in that position longer than 30 days, they will be subscribed to the aforementioned 60 day grace period for new CEOs/CFOs.

-A: Ideally, yes.
-As this is a new process, for 2020 hospitals should strive to have their new board members complete the pre-requisite course prior to installation but no later than 60 days from their installation date.
-In 2021 and subsequent years, hospitals should be prepared to plan ahead for outgoing board positions and have the pre-requisite course available for new board members prior to their installation.
+A: Yes.
+Hospitals should be prepared to plan ahead for new board members and have the pre-requisite course available prior to their installation.
 Hospitals are encouraged to work with their vendor on this requirement.
 In the instance of unplanned board openings, the hospital should communicate with the Georgia Rural Health Innovation Center.

-A: Learners installed before December 31, 2019 have a training due date of December 31, 2020 regardless of installation date.
-These Learners will be certified until December 31, 2022.
-Any Learner installed after January 1, 2020 has one calendar year from their installation date to complete training and will be certified for two years following that date.
-For example, if a Board member is installed on February 3, 2020 he or she will have a training deadline of February 3, 2021 and be certified until February 3, 2023.
+A: Learners installed before January 1, 2020 have a training due date of December 31, 2020 regardless of installation date.
+Upon completion, these Learners will be certified until December 31, 2022.
+Any Learner installed on or after January 1, 2020 has 12 months from their installation month to complete training and will be certified for two years thereafter.
+For example, if a Board member is installed on March 3, 2020 they will have a training deadline of March 31, 2021 and upon completion will be certified until March 30, 2023.
 Deadlines and re-certification dates are based on installation date regardless of the final date training is completed.
-If a Learner completes training after their deadline, their re-certification date is still based on their due date.
-In that instance, the Learner and the Hospital would be considered out of compliance and could face financial penalty from the Department of Community Health.
+If a Learner completes training before or after their deadline, their re-certification date is still based on their due date.

 FAQ For Vendors